brampat/security/techniques/passwords/README.md

 using unique, random and long passwords.
 These can easily be created within password-managers.

 Studies on the most commonly used passwords indicate that the 25 most commonly used passwords where used in about 10% of all passwords in that study.
-So trying only those 25 passwords could access 10% of all accounts.
+So trying only those 25 passwords could access 10% of all accounts (in the observed systems from that study).
 The most common password "123456" accounted for 4%.

 ## Impact
 What has more impact on the strength of passwords?
 Length or complexity?
 If I had to choose between a long password of words